Furkhtmensch/ImpLam/README.md

 ## Quick note

+The symbol \ will be used in place of the symbol λ (lambda symbol).

+The symbol β is Beta.

+The symbol α is Alpha.

+The symbol η is Eta.

+The symbol ω is Omega.

-The symbol % will be used for describing the relation "is identical to".
+The symbol % will be used for describing the relation "is identical to" (modulo symbol).

 For example: